HGlab01/ioBroker.apg-info/README.md

 -->
 ### 0.0.4-alpha.1 (2023-09-28)
 * (HGlab01) switch data provider for prices to EXAA
-* (HGlab01) support DE market in addiotion to AT market
+* (HGlab01) support DE market prices in addiotion to AT prices

 ### 0.0.3 (2023-09-24)
 * (HGlab01) add point in times sorted as array